insidegui/PodcastMenu/Readme.md

 This is not an "official" app, I'm not affiliated with Overcast, I just love It and really wanted it to have a Mac app 😁

+OBS: This app is free and open source but It's license prohibits anyone from distributing It (free or paid) on any AppStore.

 # Get Overcast

 If you love podcasts and you're not using Overcast, you definitely should.